 - This only applies to API requests made using OAuth tokens generated from an application in the same developer account as the test account you want to renew.

-- Requests must be made within 30 days of the test account’s expiration date.
+- Renewals must be made no more than 30 days before the test account’s expiration date

 - API requests made using an API key or OAuth requests made outside the 30-day window will not automatically renew the test account.